acuvity/a3s/pkgs/api/doc/documentation.md

 ID of the tenant for the identity provider, if any.
 This may be required for autologin, depending on the mode.

+##### `graphEventsEnabled`

+Type: `boolean`

+Enables background jobs to maintain subscriptions to Entra to be notified of changes in groups, users and memmber assignation.
+This requires A3S to be configured with an event hook endpoint.

 ### MTLSSourceOkta